-The early to mid-season, high yielding vine is moderately prone to both mildews.
+The early to mid-season, high-yielding vine is moderately prone to both mildews.
 Botrytis and viral diseases, It produces purple, fruity, extract rich reds with soft tannins and aromas of red fruits and plums. grown on 6,240 hectares.
-Here she will gladly be the basis for the Cape Blends used.
-In 1995 was the Kanonkop Estate The "Pinotage Association" founded with annual competition.
+Here she will gladly serve as the basis for the Cape Blends used.
+In 1995, was from Kanonkop Estate The "Pinotage Association" founded with annual competition.
 There are more stocks in Australia.
 Brazil (75 ha), Israel.
 Canada.
 New Zealand (74 ha) and Zimbabwe, as well as in the US states California (21 ha), Oregon and Washington, The variety occupied in 2010 a total of 6,404 hectares of vineyards.
 It occupies it in the worldwide varieties ranking the rank 97.

 Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)